touchlab-lab/knarch.db/README.md

 TL;DR Yes, put this in your app today.
 It works.
 There's a lot that's going to change, but if you're looking at Kotlin Multiplatform for your iOS implementation, I assume you have a high tolerance for change.
 Our goal is to have solid *functionality* testing to verify that things work as expected, and starting with the AOSP base gives us that.

+### Multiplatform

+The MP portion of the framework is very much in flux.
+The core public structures of Android's sqlite stack are represented sufficiently to support basic database work, but it is **far** from fully thought out.
+How your shared code creates and interacts with databases still needs some design.
+Feedback and PR's highly encouraged.

 ## Differences

 Due to the KN differences, primarily threading but others as well, the internals of the implementation have had fairly significant changes from the original code.